Skylab VI

 Skylab VI is the sixth studio album by the Brazilian musician Rogério Skylab, the sixth in his series of ten eponymous, numbered albums.
 Self-released in 2006, it is so far Skylab's longest album, totaling 19 tracks, and was responsible for spawning one of his most famous compositions, "Dedo, Língua, Cu e Boceta".

 During one of the album's recording sessions, while heading to the studio, Skylab tripped, fell down and broke his jaw; a photograph of him in bandages, taken hours after the surgery he had to undergo, was used as the cover art.

 A live version of the track "Cu e Boca" previously appeared on Skylab II.
 "Hino Nacional do Skylab" is sung to the tune of the Brazilian National Anthem.
 "Eu Não Tenho Eu" opens with a long excerpt of an interview museologist and carnavalesco Clóvis Bornay gave to Skylab in 2005, shortly before his death.
 "Para de Roncar, Filha da Puta!!!" was dedicated to Skylab's wife, who according to him snores during sleep; she provided the brief spoken word monologue which opens the album's first track, "Alucinação".

 A music video was made for the track "Amo Muito Tudo Isso".
+A second video, for "Cadê Meu Pau?", came out on May 13, 2026.

 The album can be downloaded for free on Skylab's official website.